Umairican/The-Bechdel-Test/README.md

  ### Problem Statement

 Can we use machine learning to train a model to reliably predict whether or not a screenplay passes The Bechdel Test?

+We have chosen Alison Bechdel giving films a "Thumbs Up" or "Thumbs Down" review entirely at random as our baseline model.
+That would be 50/50 for you folks without thumbs.

  ### Introduction